ghirst/datareplication-demo-loadtool/README.md

 Current methods allow for

-ist files that were downloaded but not processed mark a file as "done" (renames file to add .done extension) get Local file object
+* list files that were downloaded but not processed
+* mark a file as "done" (renames file to add .done extension)
+* get Local file object

 #### FileObject
 A simple class that contains common details of files stored in both the remote source and local cache